openstack/keystone/doc/source/man/keystone-manage.rst

                         over-ridden options in the directory take precedence.
   --config-file PATH    Path to a config file to use.
 Multiple config files
                         can be specified, with values in later files taking precedence.
-The default files used are: None.
+Defaults to None.
-  --debug, -d           Print debugging output (set logging level to DEBUG
+  --debug, -d           If set to true, the logging level will be set to DEBUG
-                        instead of default WARNING level).
+                        instead of the default INFO level.
   --log-config-append PATH, --log_config PATH
                         The name of a logging configuration file.
 This file is appended to any existing logging configuration files.
                         For details about logging configuration files, see the Python logging module documentation.
+Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored (for example, logging_context_format_string).
   --log-date-format DATE_FORMAT
-                        Format string for %(asctime)s in log records.
-Default:
+                        Defines the format string for %(asctime)s in log records.
+Default: None .
+This option is ignored if log_config_append is set.
-                        None .
   --log-dir LOG_DIR, --logdir LOG_DIR
-                        (Optional) The base directory used for relative --log- file paths.
+                        (Optional) The base directory used for relative log_file paths.
+This option is ignored if log_config_append is set.
   --log-file PATH, --logfile PATH
-                        (Optional) Name of log file to output to.
-If no default is set, logging will go to stdout.
+                        (Optional) Name of log file to send logging output to.
+                        If no default is set, logging will go to stderr as defined by use_stderr.
+This option is ignored if log_config_append is set.
-  --log-format FORMAT   DEPRECATED.
-A logging.Formatter log message format
-                        string which may use any of the available logging.LogRecord attributes.
-This option is
-                        deprecated.
-Please use logging_context_format_string
-                        and logging_default_format_string instead.
-  --nodebug             The inverse of --debug --nostandard-threads  The inverse of --standard-threads --nouse-syslog        The inverse of --use-syslog --nouse-syslog-rfc-format
-                        The inverse of --use-syslog-rfc-format --noverbose           The inverse of --verbose --pydev-debug-host PYDEV_DEBUG_HOST
+  --nodebug             The inverse of --debug --nostandard-threads  The inverse of --standard-threads --nouse-syslog        The inverse of --use-syslog --noverbose           The inverse of --verbose --nowatch-log-file    The inverse of --watch-log-file --pydev-debug-host PYDEV_DEBUG_HOST
                         Host to connect to for remote debugger.
   --pydev-debug-port PYDEV_DEBUG_PORT
                         Port to connect to for remote debugger.
   --standard-threads    Do not monkey-patch threading system modules.
   --syslog-log-facility SYSLOG_LOG_FACILITY
                         Syslog facility to receive log lines.
+This option is ignored if log_config_append is set.
   --use-syslog          Use syslog for logging.
 Existing syslog format is
-                        DEPRECATED during I, and will change in J to honor RFC5424.
+                        DEPRECATED and will be changed later to honor RFC5424.
-  --use-syslog-rfc-format
-                        (Optional) Enables or disables syslog rfc5424 format for logging.
-If enabled, prefixes the MSG part of the syslog message with APP-NAME (RFC5424).
-The format without the APP-NAME is deprecated in I, and will be removed in J.
+                        This option is ignored if log_config_append is set.
-  --verbose, -v         Print more verbose output (set logging level to INFO
+  --verbose, -v         If set to false, the logging level will be set to
-                        instead of default WARNING level).
+                        WARNING instead of the default INFO level.
-  --version             show program's version number and exit
+  --version             show program's version number and exit --watch-log-file      Uses logging handler designed to watch file system.
+                        When log file is moved or removed this handler will open a new log file with specified path instantaneously.
+It makes sense only if log_file option is specified and Linux platform is used.
+This option is ignored if log_config_append is set.

 FILES
 =====